Dhruvi-Sangani-01/git-task/README.md

 # git-task
-# Header 1
+# Name: Dhruvi Sangani
 Hello There!
-This is Dhruvi Sangani.
+This is Dhruvisss.
 It was great session on Git and Github.
 Thank you !!